Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 >![image](STELLA_Q2_build.png)

-This is the STELLA parts list that we used to order our components:
+The following image is the provided  STELLA parts list that we used to order our components.
+If you download the parts list file from this repository, then the links will direct you to each component from one of the two vendors.

 >![image](STELLA-Q2_parts_list.png)